marielledado/TeachingPythonToBeginners_AGuideForExperts/README.md

 #### :point_right: [*Understanding How We Learn: A Visual Guide*](https://www.learningscientists.org/book) and [*The Learning Scientists*](https://www.learningscientists.org/) by [Dr. Yana Weinstein](https://www.yanaweinsteinjones.com/) and [Dr Megan Sumeracki](https://twitter.com/drsumeracki)

-The evidence-based instructional strategies I presented were based mainly on the incredible work of these two amazing cognitive psychologists, who have made it their mission to make scientific research on learning more accessible.
+The evidence-based instructional strategies I presented are based on the incredible work of these two amazing cognitive psychologists, who have made it their mission to make scientific research on learning more accessible.
 Their blog contains [free downloadable materials](https://www.learningscientists.org/downloadable-materials) six strategies for effective learning.
 I highly recommend them if you want to improve your teaching based on methods backed by research.

 #### :point_right: [Python Tutor](http://www.pythontutor.com/)